pulumi/docs/quickstart/kubernetes-guestbook.md

     and allow us walk through the process of creating a new project from scratch.
 This command will have initialized a fresh project in the `guestbook` directory, and our command has `cd`'d into it.

-2. Next, replace the minimal contents of the template's `index.js` file with the full guestbook:
+2. Next, replace the minimal contents of the template's `index.ts` file with the full guestbook:

     ```js
     import * as k8s from "@pulumi/kubernetes";
+    import * as pulumi from "@pulumi/pulumi";

+    let config = new pulumi.Config();
+    let useLoadBalancer = config.getBoolean("useLoadBalancer");

     // REDIS MASTER
     let redisMasterLabels = { app: "redis", tier: "backend", role: "master"};